tail COMMAND:

-tail command is used to display the last or bottom part of the file.
+tail COMMAND:tail command is used to display the last or bottom part of the file.
 By default it displays last 10 lines of a file.

 tail [options] filename